strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/amazon-aws.md

       name: 'your-app-name', // Your project name
       cwd: '/home/ubuntu/my-project', // Path to your project
       script: 'npm', // For this example we're using npm, could also be yarn
-      args: 'start', // Script to start the Strapi server. `start` by default
+      args: 'start', // Script to start the Strapi server, `start` by default
       env: {
         NODE_ENV: 'production',
         DATABASE_HOST: 'your-unique-url.rds.amazonaws.com', // database Endpoint under 'Connectivity & Security' tab